-Every year, four students act as trustees to the Board of Trustees, the most senior governing body of Imperial College Union; two through a rigorous appointment and interview process, and two through democratic election by the entire student body.
+Every year, four students are appointed to the Board of Trustees, the most senior governing body of Imperial College Union; two through a rigorous appointment and interview process, and two through democratic election by the entire student body.

-Board provides the strategic direction and vision of the organisation by ensuring that we are working towards Our Strategy 2017-20, and verifies that our staff and student leaders are conducting their activities safely and legally.
+Board provides the strategic direction and vision of the organisation by ensuring that we are working towards Our Strategy and verifies that our staff and student leaders are conducting their activities safely and legally.
 The Board of Trustees also approves Imperial College Union's annual budget and examines its financial performance, issuing our Annual Reports.